Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

         G
 ~~~

-How does the network participants decide on the best path to G?
+How do the network participants decide on the best path to G?

 If the cost between E and G is 10, while all other link costs are 1, E advertises a cost of 10 to D, while F advertises a cost of 1.
 D calculates the total cost to reach G via E as 11 by adding 1 to E's advertised cost.
 However, since the path to G via F has a lower total cost of 2, D selects F as the next hop to G and updates its routing table accordingly.
 In the next update cycle, D advertises its path to G through itself, with a total cost of 2.
 B and C add their local link cost of 1 and update their total cost to reach G to 3.
 In the next update cycle A selects either B or C as its next hop with a cost of 4.